TomodomoCo/gutenberg-hig/README.md

 This repository contains a set of Human Interface Guidelines for Gutenberg. **This is not an official project, and should not be interpreted as such.** This is just our opinionated approach and understanding of what makes a great Gutenberg user interface.

+## Relation to the Gutenberg Design Principles

-To be clear, this documentation is intended for developers and designers who are creating blocks and integrations _within_ Gutenberg.
-There is also [official documentation on the design of the Gutenberg user interface itself](https://wordpress.org/gutenberg/handbook/reference/design-principles/), which also include notes on designing interfaces for blocks.
-These guidelines occasionally cross-over with the official documentation, but are intended to augment and expand it.
-(Some day, these docs may be merged into those docs, but for faster iteration we are building them separately.)
+There is [official documentation on the design of the Gutenberg user interface itself](https://wordpress.org/gutenberg/handbook/reference/design-principles/), which also include notes on designing interfaces for blocks.

+Our guidelines are intended to augment and expand that documentation, providing more specific opinions, updated advice based on changes made to Gutenberg, and real-world thoughts as block designers and developers ourselves.

 ## About Tomodomo